 With COVID-19 shining more of a spotlight on long-term care facilities, it has become easier to recognize that there have been problems all along.
 While not every nursing home has performance issues, far too many of them do.
 That is why we have created a Clearwater nursing home negligence FAQ.
 We believe that families must understand the issues.

 There are 13 nursing homes in the city with a total of 1,471 licensed beds for elderly and disabled adults.
-Some elderly individuals remain at home.
+Some elderly individuals remain at home, as well.
 Others prefer an independent environment with access to medical assistance, so they reside in assisted living communities.
 While neglect and abuse can occur in these situations, as well, the laws that apply are different.

 The annual Genworth Cost of Care survey tracks senior care costs.
 A recent year’s report documented the following costs-per-year for Florida residents who rely on care services to remain in their homes: